spacemeshos/testnet-guide/guide/install.md

 ### Ubuntu or Fedora Linux

-?> Ubuntu 12.04 or newer and Fedora 21 or newer are supported
+?> Ubuntu 12.04 or newer and Fedora 21 or newer are supported.

 [SPACEMESH_UBUNTU_INSTALLER](AppImage_installer)